 My research focuses on Active Cooperative Simultaneous Localization and Mapping (SLAM), within the context of mostly static environments and model-based or model-free tracking of dynamic objects.
 This work is part of the AirCap project.

-The goal of the project 'AeRial outdoor motion CAPture' (AirCap) is to perform on-board, online and real-time full body pose and offline shape estimation of humans and animals in outdoor scenarios, using a team of mic...
+The goal of this project is to perform on-board, online and real-time pose and offline shape estimation of humans and animals in outdoor scenarios, using a team of micro aerial vehicles (MAVs) with only on-board, monocular RGB cameras.
+To realize such an outdoor motion capture system we need to address both the control and the perce...

 Multi-camera tracking of humans and animals in outdoor environments is a relevant and challenging problem.
 Our approach to it involves a team of cooperating micro aerial vehicles (MAVs) with on-board cameras only.
 DNNs often fail at objects with small scale or far away from the camera, which are typical characteristics of a scenario with aerial robots.
 Thus, the core problem addressed in this paper is how to achieve on-board, online, continuous and accurate vision-based detections using DNNs for visual person tracking through MAVs.
 Our solution leverages cooperation among multiple MAVs and active selection of most informative regions of image.
 We demonstrate the efficiency of our approach through simulations with up to 16 robots and real robot experiments involving two aerial robots tracking a person, while maintaining an active perception-driven formation.
 ROS-based source code is provided for the benefit of the community.